rishabhc32/zapcircle/content/posts/numpy-for-datascience.md

 #### Vectorization and Broadcasting

 Vectorization is a technique of writing code without any explicit for-loops and indexing.
-When we want to multiply two arrays element wise we generally do:-
+When we want to multiply two arrays element wise we generally do :
 ```python
 >>> a = [[1,2,3],[4,5,6],[1,2,3]]
 >>> b = [[3,2,1],[2,3,1],[1,2,3]]